severseven/meghna-hugo/exampleSite/content/english/blog/simple-blog-post-1.md

 > Digital reproduction has become strongly established in recent times and offers an important tool for long-term preservation, as well as for the considerable expansion of the possibilities for public use.
 >
-> To this end, the use of cutting-edge technological and technical instruments is envisaged, with particular attention paid to the indexing of the related data.
+> To this end, the use of cutting-edge IT tools is envisaged, with particular attention paid to the indexing of the related data.
 >
 > Also of note is the development of metadata, an indispensable tool for making access to the material clear and immediate.
 >